nanvel/tornado-botocore/README.rst

 Contribute
 ----------

-If you want to contribute to this project, please perform the following steps
+If you want to contribute to this project, please perform the following steps:

 .. code-block:: bash